cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 name: rollout-overview-content

 .italic[
-  *95% of respondent's organizations have implemented, begun implementing, or plan to implement feature flags in the future* - Atlassian / Rollout market research report 2018
+  *95% of respondent's organizations have implemented, begun implementing, or plan to implement feature flags in the future* <br>- Atlassian / Rollout market research report 2018
 ]

 # Feature Flag Management